-The capital of the Netherlands is one of Europe’s most popular tourist destinations with visitors arriving from all over the world and its location on the Dutch-Belgian Waterways, which in turn join the mighty Rhine, makes it a river cruise natural.
-Whether you’re visiting on a voyage which explores the waterways exclusively or one which is part of a longer Rhine itinerary, Amsterdam is a port with so much to offer.
-It’s home to over 60 miles of canals and is actually divided into around 90 islands, earning it the nickname the Venice of the North.
-Like that most historic of cities, it has its fair share of beautiful architecture and of course the opportunity for a canal boat ride.
+The capital of the Netherlands is one of Europe’s most popular river cruise destinations with visitors arriving from all over the world along the Dutch-Belgian Waterways, which in turn join the mighty Rhine, making it a perfectly formed river cruise pathway.
+Whether you’re on a voyage which exclusively explores the waterways or one which is part of a longer Rhine itinerary, Amsterdam is a port with so much to offer.
+It’s home to over 60 miles of canals and is divided into around 90 islands, earning it the nickname the Venice of the North.
+Like most historic cities, it also has its fair share of beautiful architecture and, of course, the opportunity for a canal boat ride.

-Amsterdam also boasts one of the most celebrated concert halls in the world, the Royal Concertgebouw, which is home to an exceptionally talented orchestra and some equally exceptional acoustics.
-The good news for classical fans is that a free concert is held weekly but even if you’re just curious, it’s worth going along to see for yourself one of the city’s most iconic buildings.
+Amsterdam also boasts one of the most celebrated concert halls in the world, the Royal Concertgebouw, which is home to a talented orchestra and some equally exceptional acoustics.
+The good news for classical fans is that a free concert is held weekly but, even if you’re just curious, it’s worth going along to see for yourself one of the city’s most iconic buildings.

 Bicycles are a way of life in Amsterdam so be careful not to walk in a cycle lane while seeing the sights.
 Be sure to try some Poffertjes pancakes at a café during your visit as they’re a local delicacy and remember, chips are always served with mayonnaise here.

 Suggested Read: Amsterdam: The jewel in the Netherlands’ crown